hudl/data-docs/style/hudl_sql_style_guide.md

 * No tabs.
 2 spaces per indent.
 * No trailing whitespace.
+* 80 character limit per line
+* Include links to hudl id constants or references to important links
+* All tables and views should adhere to all lowercase, words separated with underscores
+* Always use AS when creating aliases for columns, tables, subqueries
 * Always capitalize SQL keywords (e.g., `SELECT` or `AS`)
 * Variable names should be underscore separated: